apache/qpid-jms/qpid-jms-docs/Configuration.md

         javax.naming.Context context = new javax.naming.InitialContext(env);

-    The particular ConnectionFactory, Queue and Topic objects you wish the context to contain are configured as properties (the syntax for which is detailed in the next section), either directly within the environment Hashtable, or in a separate file which is referenced using the *java.naming.provider.url* property within the environment Hashtable.
+    The particular ConnectionFactory, Queue and Topic objects you wish the context to contain are configured as properties (the syntax for which is detailed below), either directly within the environment Hashtable, or in a separate file which is referenced using the *java.naming.provider.url* property within the environment Hashtable.

-### Qpid JmsInitialContextFactory properties syntax

 The property syntax used in the properties file or environment Hashtable is as follows: